Kareth-io/dst-docker-base/README.md

-To build the current version simply run release.sh
+To build the current version simply run new_release.sh